practicaltech/TechFest/2021/gathering_2/README.md

 <ol type="i">
   <li>What is a breadboard and how does it work?</li>
   <li>What is a resistor and how does it work?</li>
+  <li>How can I use the breadboard to connect my components together?</li>
 </ol>
 <br>